jiannotti5040/Resonance-Framework-Proposal-/README.md

 # The Iannotti Universal Resonance Framework (A Theoretical Proposal)

 Support jiannotti5040's open source work on a novel mathematical compendium with a broad and sweeping range of frameworks and applications to AI, mathematics, physics, finance, healthcare, and philosophy.
 Just a hobbyist trying to make a difference.
 Open to selling parts or collections of this work.
-Donate at: (https://github.com/sponsors/jiannotti5040)
+Donate at paypal: jiannotti5040@gmail.com ; waiting on sponsorship aproval at: (https://github.com/sponsors/jiannotti5040)

 ## Abstract